mark-obeirne/boardgameempire/testing.md

 5. If user is logged in, ensure that wishlist icon is visible
     * Click on icon and ensure that user is brought to wishlist page
     * If wishlist is empty, ensure that user is advised that their wishlist is empty and has a button to bring them to products page
+6. Click on home link and ensure homepage is loaded
+7. Click on all products and ensure that products page is loaded
+8. Click on shop by theme and test links in dropdown menu to ensure that products displayed are filtered
+9. Click on shop by mechanic and test links in dropdown menu to ensure that products displayed are filtered
+10. Click on deals and ensure that all products listed are on sale
+11. Click on game of the month and ensure that dedicated GOTM page loads

+### Search